Elbow Injuries

 • Simple undisplaced fractures may be placed in a sling or full length POP (90°) depending on comfort

-• Please discuss each case with your ED duty doctor
+• Please discuss each case with your ED aenior

 Gartland classification